Fact or fiction? The truth about the Windows and Office hacks

 In a twist I’ve never seen before, subsequent research into the exploit revealed it was first used by nation-state attackers but was then incorporated into garden-variety malware.
 Both Zach Whittaker at ZDnet and Dan Goodin at Ars Technica reported that the exploit was originally used in January to hack Russian targets—but the same code snippet turned up in a Dridex banking malware email campaign from last week.
 Exploits aimed at the spook set rarely get unleashed on the world at large, but this one did.

-In theory, to block the exploit’s path, you have to apply both the appropriate April Office security patch and either the April Monthly Rollup or the April Security-only patch.
+In theory, to block the exploit’s path, you have to apply both the appropriate April Office security patch and either the Win7 or Win8.1 April Monthly Rollup, the April Security-only patch, or the Win10 April Cumulative Update.
 That’s a big problem for a lot of folks because the April patches—210 security patches, 644 in all—are causing all sorts of mayhem.

 But be of good cheer.
 I’m seeing verification from all over the web—including my own AskWoody Lounge—that you can avoid infection by sticking with Word’s Protected View mode (in Word, choose File > Options > Trust Center > Trust Center Settings and select Protected View).

-With Protected View enabled, you get a button called Enable Editing that lets you edit the opened Word file.
-You would do that only for a Word document you trust, because if you click Enable Editing for an infected word file, the malware fires automatically.
-Still, Protected View stops Word from automatically opening all Word files for editing, so you have a chance to review the document in read-only mode before deciding whether it is safe.
+With Protected View enabled, Word doesn’t act on any links that might set off malware from files you retrieve from the internet, such as from email and websites.
+Instead, you get a button called Enable Editing that lets you fully open the opened Word file.
+You would do that only for a Word document you trust, because if you click Enable Editing for an infected Word file, some kinds of malware fire automatically.
+Still, when in Protected View, Word only shows you a "viewer" style image, so you have a chance to review the document in read-only mode before deciding whether it is safe.

-As Chris Hoffman explains in this How-To Geek article, you also want to disable macros from running by default.
-Do that by choosing File > Options > Trust Center > Trust Center Settings > Macro Settings, then selecting "Disable macros with notification."
-If you then edit a document that has macros, you’ll get a warning and the Enable Content option.
-Again, if you’re sure the file is safe, run the macro by clicking Enable Content, but be clear that if the file is infected, doing so will run the malware.
+I suggest you check out any Word document you get via email before you open it in Word.
+Email clients like Outlook (on all platforms, including Outlook for Web) and Gmail let you preview common file formats, including Word, so you can assess files’ legitimacy before you take the potentially dangerous step of opening them in Office.
+Of course, you still want to enable Protected View mode in Word even if you first preview a document in your email client—better to have more protection than less.

 Shadow Brokers’ Windows exploits were already patched